JGRennison/OpenTTD-patches/README.md

   These are not shown in the build signal window by default.
 * Add client setting to show all signals using the default baseset sprites.
 * Remember the last-used signal type between games.
+* Add client setting to show the introduction year for train wagons.

 #### Roads and Road Vehicles